Practical advice to protect your format

-- Delete any emails that are relevant to, refer to our could in any way be related to the format.
+- Delete any emails that are relevant, or could be related to the format.

 - Draw too many comparisons between your new format idea and formats that are already well known and established.
 Although it is useful to give potential purchasers an idea as to what type of program to expect, it may aid an action against you for passing off.
 It is not an answer to a claim for copyright infringement to say that what has been copied is not unique to the Claimant.
 In considering whether there are similarities which support the inference of copying, the fact that the similarities not only exist at a high level of generality, but are also shared by works which preceded the copyright works relied upon, is a material factor that will be taken into account by the Court.
 If you need to draw comparisons, do it with as many programs as possible rather than just one or two.

 - Save new version of your format over old.
 Every time the document is amended (with the exception of e.g. spelling and grammar amendments) it should be given a new version number, date and the author identified.